sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 - Passcodes with 9 digits in the 100XXXYYY range are reserved for Video Game cards.
 - Passcodes with 9 digits in the 160XXXYYY range are reserved for Rush cards.
 - Passcodes with 9 digits in the 300XXXYYY range are reserved for skill cards.
-- Passcodes with 9 digits in the 5ZZXXXYYY and 200XXXYYY ranges are reserved for anime/manga cards.
+- Passcodes with 9 digits in the 5ZZXXXYYY, 200XXXYYY, 800XXXYYY, 810XXXYYY ranges are reserved for anime/manga cards.
+The passcode 777777777 is also not available.

 Scripts are identified by the card's passcode.
-The file name should be `cXXXYYYZZZ.lua` (XXXYYYZZZ being the passcode/ID for that card)

-Pictures are also identified by the card's passcode.
+The file name for a script should be `cXXXYYYZZZ.lua` (XXXYYYZZZ being the passcode/ID for that card) Pictures are also identified by the card's passcode.
 Both `JPG` and `PNG` formats are supported, so an example of valid picture file is `XXXYYYZZZ.jpg` for a card that has XXXYYYZZZ as its ID.

 ## Setup